Alex Dunne

-Alexander Dunne (/ˈdʌn/; born 11 November 2005) is an Irish racing driver who competes in the FIA Formula 2 Championship for Rodin Motorsport.
+Alexander Dunne (/ˈdʌn/; born 11 November 2005) is an Irish racing driver who competes in the FIA Formula 2 Championship for Rodin Motorsport as part of the Alpine Academy.

 Born and raised in County Offaly, Dunne began competitive kart racing aged eight, winning several national titles before progressing to junior formulae in 2021.
 After debuting in Spanish and ADAC Formula 4, he won the 2022 F4 British Championship with Hitech and finished runner-up to Andrea Kimi Antonelli in Italian F4.
 He then progressed to GB3 with Hitech, finishing runner-up to Callum Voisin in his rookie season.
 After a year in FIA Formula 3, Dunne graduated to FIA Formula 2 in with Rodin, winning multiple races in his rookie campaign.

-A member of the McLaren Driver Development Programme from 2024-2025, Dunne made his free practice debut in Formula One at the 2025 Austrian Grand Prix with McLaren.
-He served as a reserve driver for McLaren in Formula E for the season, prior to the team's withdrawal from the series.
-He was released from the team prior to the 2025 Singapore Grand Prix.
+A McLaren junior from 2024 to 2025, Dunne made his free practice debut in Formula One at the 2025 Austrian Grand Prix with McLaren.
+He subsequently joined the Alpine Academy for 2026.

 Racing career

 Karting

 Dunne began karting at the age of eight, taking a number of victories in local competitions.
 He would then progress to national competitions in 2015, winning the Motorsport Ireland 'IRL' and '0' Plates and also taking home the Ironside Trophy.
-That year he would also make his first competitive appearance outside of Ireland, racing in the Super 1 National Championship in the United Kingdom.
+That year, he would also make his first competitive appearance outside of Ireland, racing in the Super 1 National Championship in the United Kingdom.
 Following two years of competing across Ireland and Great Britain, Dunne started racing in mainland Europe in 2018.
 He remained in European karting until 2020, with his highlight being winning the WSK Champions Cup in the OK-Junior class in 2019.